-In order to start service with a property management company, you must first enter into a property management agreement with that company.
-But be careful, entering into such an agreement can be the start of an absolutely terrible experience depending upon the property management agreement.
+In order to start service with an Oklahoma City property management company, you must first enter into an OKC property management agreement.
+But be careful, entering into such an agreement can be the start of an absolutely terrible experience if you don’t know what to look for.

 You only get one shot initially at a contract.
 Be careful that there aren’t terms in the agreement that stacked heavily in favor of the management company, that can later cause you grief.

-The article is about what to look for in a property management agreement to ensure that you aren’t taken advantage of.
+The article is about what to look for in an OKC property management agreement to ensure that you aren’t taken advantage of.

 #1.
 What are the fees?

-Any and all fees must be disclosed on the property management agreement (PMA).
+Any and all fees must be disclosed on the OKC property management agreement.
 The most common fees include leasing fees and management fees.
 Leasing fees are charges for advertising, showing, taking applications, screening the applications, and establishing a lease agreement between the owner and the tenant.

 #2.
-How are rents, security deposits, and reserve funds handled by the management company?
+How are rents, security deposits, and reserve funds handled by the OKC property management company?

 #3.
-Does the property management company guarantee the tenant?
+Does the OKC property management company guarantee the tenant?

 #4.
 How will maintenance be handled?

+The OKC property management agreement needs to clearly define how the maintenance will be handled.
 The property management company should not be able to spend the owner’s money without any oversight.
 There should be a threshold in place.
-For example, if the property management company expects that a repair will exceed $200, they should contact the owner before proceeding.
-This is the amount that I would recommend.
+For example, the OKC Home Realty property management agreement requires that if we expect repairs will exceed $200, we must contact the owner before proceeding.

 #5.
 How is the accounting provided, and when is it provided?